Sensitive, individually identifiable data must be protected during collection, transfer, storage, and reporting.

 Information that if inadvertently released, could place the research subjects at risk of harm.
 Harms could be to subjects’ relationships, status, employability, or insurability.
 Subjects could face criminal or civil prosecution, and in some cases, physical harm.
 The assessment of risk must take into account the culture, age, life experience and any other relevant characteristics of the subjects.

 Individually identifiable information:

-Data containing direct identifiers, such as subjects’ names and email addresses or data containing information about characteristics of the subjects that would allow others to deduce their identities.
+Data containing direct identifiers, such as subjects’ names and email addresses, or indirect identifiers, which are a combination of characteristics about subjects that would allow others to deduce their identities.

 - Position, gender, and length of service in a named company

 - Age, gender, major, ethnicity, and year in school

 The University has determined that any research studies that collect or use direct (e.g., names) or indirect (e.g., demographics) data about Duke students meets the "sensitive" data classification, because the data must be protected to mitigate institutional risk.